 6. Doki Doki Literature Club

 Essentially, you play as the main character of a harem love sim.
 Your childhood friend invites you to join the school literature club.
 You reluctantly agree to join and meet the other members of the club, all of whom are girls, and each day you make decisions about who to spend time with.
-This is a typical dating game set-up... until it isn't.
+This is a typical dating game set-up... or a while.
 To say anything more would be a spoiler, but Doki Doki spins off in interesting directions, both in terms of its story and the ways in which you're able to interact with it.

 Have I said too much?
-If you're curious, you can dive in easily right now, since the game is free.
-But heed that warning.
+If you're curious, you can dive in right now, since the game is free, and receiving new content.
+But heed our warning.

 5. Hatoful Boyfriend